 Addsfit Pro Max – Runner-Up

-It doesn’t have quite the mettle like our number 1 choice (Ekrin B37), but it’s cheaper and slightly better than Theragun Prime.
+It doesn’t have quite the mettle like our number 1 choice (Ekrin B37), but it’s cheaper and perhaps slightly better than Theragun Prime.

 It adopts a more traditional design – T-shaped – and we missed the angled handle ergonomics like what we see on Ekrin B37.
 We will go ahead and admit that Theragun Prime comes out on top here.